camb416/video-table-interactive/README.md

 - duplicate the "en" folder in ~/Documents/AMNH/assets.

 - rename the folder to "fr"

+- update the assets in the "fr" folder to the alternate language.

 The table should now support switching languages by pressing the "back" key on the first frame of the interaction.